Lynch0001/Lynch0001.github.io/README.md

 ## ExoPlanet Data Explorer

 <p>Description: [Still working on this] Web application that allows users to view data fed by a CSV file from the NASA Exoplanet Data Archive(Roughly 4000 planets that have been identified outside of our solar system).
-It is built with Spring, Angular and PostgreSQL.
+It is built with Spring, Angular, PostgreSQL, and some D3.js.
 </p>
 <p>Link to Repo: <a href="https://github.com/Lynch0001/exoplanet">Here</a></p>
 <p align="center">